harshpalan/p5.js-Examples/README.md

 To run this project:
   - Clone this repository
   - Run the index.html file
-  - "To edit live server extension would be helpful"
+  - "live server extension would be helpful"